jaeksoft/opensearchserver/src/doc/en/documentation/client%20libraries/PHP%20Client%7COpenSearchServer%20PHP%20client%20-%20documentation/_prefix.md

-This wiki holds some examples of code and short recipes for using OpenSearchServer's PHP client.
+This wiki provides examples of code and short recipes for using OpenSearchServer's PHP client.